Facebook

 5. AEDs for Heat Stroke Emergencies

-When it strikes, the body’s temperature rises quickly and can cause serious complications or even death if not treated promptly.
+When a heat stroke strikes, the body’s temperature rises quickly and can cause serious complications or even death if not treated promptly.

 Severe consequences and even death can result from this intense heat if not treated quickly.